Gran Canaria · Canary Islands

 ⚠️ Check the connector type!
 Campingaz is a very common brand of camping gas in France but uses a proprietary connector instead the usual screw thread.

 There are many supermarkets found dotted all over Las Palmas.
-Some of the larger ones which should also stock camping gas are:
+Some of the larger ones which should may stock camping gas are:

 🎒 Decathlon